AliceO2Group/simulation/docs/generators/generatorscustom.md

 ## Tweak existing generators

-Of course, one can also derive from the fully-functional generator implementations, for instance from [`GeneratorPythia8](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/include/Generators/GeneratorPythia8.h) as it is done [here](https://github.com/AliceO2Group/O2DPG/blob/master/MC/config/PWGLF/pythia8/generator_pythia8_longlived.C).
+Of course, one can also derive from an aleady fully-functional generator implementations, for instance from [`GeneratorPythia8](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/include/Generators/GeneratorPythia8.h) as it is done [here](https://github.com/AliceO2Group/O2DPG/blob/master/MC/config/PWGLF/pythia8/generator_pythia8_longlived.C).

-...